Ankit-Silwal/Ankit-Silwal/README.md

 # Ankit Silwal
-Full-Stack Web Developer
+**Full-Stack Web Developer**

-I build backend-driven web applications focused on clean architecture, performance, and systems that hold up in real use.
+I build backend-driven web applications focused on clean architecture, performance, and systems that hold up in real-world use.

-I enjoy building things and learning by improving them.
+I learn by building, breaking, and improving systems — not by staying comfortable with tutorials.

-Beginner full-stack developer, actively building projects and preparing for internships and freelancing.
+Beginner full-stack developer, actively building production-style projects and preparing for internships and freelancing.

 ---

 ## I Love Building Things

-Systems, APIs, and software that actually works — and keeps working after the first refactor.
+**Systems, APIs, and software that actually works** — and keeps working after refactors, scale, and real usage.

+I care about data flow, separation of concerns, and predictable behavior more than surface-level polish.

 ---